MicrosoftDocs/bot-docs/articles/bot-framework-azure-proactive-bot.md

 - Azure Function App (a `queueTrigger` Azure Function), which is triggered whenever there is a message in the queue and then communicates to the Bot service via Direct Line.
 This function uses bot binding to send the message as part of the trigger’s payload.

-##Azure Bot Service: Receiving a message from the user and adding it to an Azure Storage Queue
+## Receiving a message from the user and adding it to an Azure Storage Queue

-The following sample code demonstrates how the proactive bot receives the message from the user, adds it to an Azure Storage Queue, and finally sends back an acknowledgment to the user.
+The following sample code demonstrates how the proactive bot:
+1. Receives the message from the user.
+2. Adds it to an Azure Storage Queue.
+3. Sends back an acknowledgment to the user.

 Notice that the message is wrapped in an object that contains all the information needed to send the message back to the user on the right channel (`ResumptionCookie` for C# and `session.message.address` for Node.js).

 [!code-csharp[Receive Message](../includes/code/azure-proactive-bot.cs#receiveMessage)]

 [!code-JavaScript[Receive Message](../includes/code/azure-proactive-bot.js#receiveMessage)]

-##Azure Bot Service: Receiving the message back from the Azure Function
+## Receiving the message back from the Azure Function

 The following code sample demonstrates how to receive the message from the trigger function.